rfranzke/gardener/docs/development/high-availability.md

   Apart from the above, there might be special cases where these rules do not apply, for example:

-  - `etcd` is a server, though the most critical component of a cluster requiring a quorum to survive failures Hence, it should have `3` replicas even when the failure tolerance is `node` only.
+  - `etcd` is a server, though the most critical component of a cluster requiring a quorum to survive failures.
+Hence, it should have `3` replicas even when the failure tolerance is `node` only.
-  - `kube-apiserver` is scaled horizontally, hence the above number are the minimum values (even when the shoot cluster is not HA there might be multiple replicas).
+  - `kube-apiserver` is scaled horizontally, hence the above numbers are the minimum values (even when the shoot cluster is not HA there might be multiple replicas).

 - **Topology Spread Constraints**